 The Company believes that its cash deposits, non-cash working capital and net cash generated from operating activities is enough to fund operations and anticipated capital requirements in 2020.
-The debt facilities secured during the year are undrawn and available to provide additional capital resources.
+With the exception of the repayable government assistance agreement noted above, the Company's debt facilities are undrawn and available to provide additional capital resources as required.

-At June 30, 2020, the Company had cash of \$15.2 million as compared to \$13.5 million at December 31, 2019.
+At September 30, 2020, the Company had cash of \$17.0 million compared to 13.5 million at December 31, 2019 and \$15.2 million at June 30, 2020.